antonoro/crispy-cocktails/README.md

 ## 5: Licence

-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of the MIT <a href="https://github.com/antonoro/crispy-cocktails/blob/master/LICENSE">License</a>.